Equipment sale conversations

 Sell equipment through a clear auction path.

-If you have trucks, trailers, attachments, machinery, or other usable equipment sitting idle, H5 Auction & Realty can help you sort out whether an auction path makes sense.
+If you have trucks, trailers, attachments, machinery, or other usable equipment sitting idle, Buck can help sort whether an auction path through H5 Auction & Realty makes sense.

 Start with a basic asset list.
 Buck can review what you have, help determine whether it fits the auction lane, and point you toward the next practical step.